 Types of Divestitures

-Expertise in understanding where your company is in the business cycle with respect to valuation metrics such as EBITDA multiples, leverage ratios, working capital expectations and redundant assets which are keys to a successful transaction.
+SPECIALISTS IN PRIVATE EQUITY with the expertise and understanding where your company is in the business cycle with respect to valuation metrics such as cash flow normalizations, EBITDA multiples, leverage ratios, working capital expectations and redundant assets which are keys to a successful transaction.

-- Management Buyouts - A succession plan that involves the existing management purchasing the shares from the owner.
-These types of transactions often have the involvement of some outside capital provider partnering to complete the transaction or the transaction happens slowly over a longer period of time without any outside financial assistance.
-Management teams have the knowledge but often lack the financial backing to complete the transaction on their own.
-Financial structuring is often required to get the transaction completed, and in many cases the management team will result in having majority ownership.
+A management buyout is a succession plan that involves the existing management purchasing the shares from the owner.
+Management buyout transactions often have the involvement of some outside capital provider partnering to complete the transaction or the transaction may happen slowly working with the owners over a longer period of time without any outside financial assistance.
+Management teams have the knowledge but lack the financial wherewithal to complete these transactions on their own.
+Financial structuring is often required to get the transaction completed, and in many cases the management team may result in having majority ownership.
 Links has acted for both management teams and the sellers in these types of transactions.